In-Between Hop (Slow-Pitch)

 Also known as: in-between hop, awkward hop

-Every ground ball bounces in a predictable arc, and skilled fielders learn to move their feet so the ball meets their glove at the top of a hop (a high hop, easiest to field) or immediately after it leaves the ground (a short hop, also manageable with the right technique).
-The in-between hop is the awkward midpoint of the bounce's rise or fall, where the ball's height is changing too fast to reliably track with a fixed glove position.
+A ground ball climbs and falls in a fairly predictable arc, and skilled fielders move their feet.
+As a result, the ball meets the glove either at the top of that arc or immediately after it leaves the ground.
+Trouble comes at the midpoint of the rise, where the ball's height is changing too fast to track with a fixed glove position.

 Example